CDAT/cdat/docs/user-guide.rst

 Installation
 ------------
 While there are many ways a user can install vcs, installation using conda is preferred for the end user.
-Currently, to install vcs, you need to install entire uvcdat pacakge. ::
+Currently, to install vcs, you need to install the entire uvcdat pacakge. ::

     conda install -c uvcdat